Search our Physician Database to find the one that is right for you.

 T. Ray Perrine, M.D. received his bachelor's degree from the University of Charleston in West Virginia, a master's degree from Marshall University and his medical degree from the Medical College of Virginia in Richmond.
 He completed his family medicine residency at the Charleston division of the West Virginia University School of Medicine.
 Before joining the Family Medicine Residency Center faculty, Dr. Perrine practiced family medicine with the Charleston Family Practice Group for 22 years and was an assistant professor of family medicine at the Charleston division of the West Virginia University School of Medicine.
 He is board certified in family medicine and is a frellow of the American Academy of Family Physicians.
 In 2010, Dr. Perrine received three-year recognition from the National Committee for Quality Assurance (NCQA)/American Diabetes Association (ADA) Diabetes Physician Recognition Program.

-Dennis Smith, D.O. received his undergraduate degree in biology from the University of Mississippi in Oxford.
+Dennis Smith, D.O. is director of the Family Medicine Residency Center.
+He received his undergraduate degree in biology from the University of Mississippi in Oxford.
 He completed his osteopathic medicine degree from the Kansas City University of Medicine and Biosciences College of Osteopathic Medicine in Missouri.
 He completed his residency at the NMMC Family Medicine Residency Program in Tupelo, where he also served as chief resident.
 He is board certified in family medicine.
 Dr. Smith practiced in Southaven before returning to the Family Medicine Residency Center.
 In 2010, he received three-year recognition from the National Committee for Quality Assurance (NCQA)/American Diabetes Association (ADA) Diabetes Physician Recognition Program.

 Our clinic is open Monday through Thursday from 8 a.m. to 5 p.m. and Friday from 10 a.m. to 1 p.m.